Inez Lynn BA MLitt MCLIP

 Dunia Garcia-Ontiveros BA(Hons) MA MCLIP

 Graduated from University College London in 1998 with a BA (Hons) in Archaeology, Classics and Classical Art.
 Between 1998 and 2000 worked as a graduate trainee at UCL's Library and then as a library clerk at the law firm Lovells.
 Went back to UCL and completed an MA in Library and Information Studies in 2001.
 Assistant Librarian at the College of Law of England and Wales from 2001 to 2003.
-Chartered Librarian in 2003, revalidated in 2010.
+Chartered Librarian in 2003, revalidated in 2010 and in 2013.
 Cataloguer at the Courtauld Institute of Art 2003-2005.
 Librarian at the National Maritime Museum 2005-2007.
 Joined the London Library in March 2007 as Head of Retrospective Cataloguing.
 Became Head of Bibliographic Services in 2011, following the merger of the Current and Retrospective Cataloguing teams.

 Tel: 020 7766 4746

-Helen O'Neill BA (HONS) MSC MCLIP
+Helen O'Neill BA (Hons) MSC MRes MCLIP

 Tel: 020 7766 4792